 You’ll need to unlock your phone before you reach Iran.

-Messaging in Iran
+Texting and Messaging in Iran

 Most Iranians use WhatsApp and Gmail to communicate with their friends and family.
 Instagram and Instagram messaging are also abundant in Iran, as the app is not blocked.
 Facebook Messenger and Telegram are blocked.